 He achieved many firsts and his pioneering spirit endures throughout our organisation today as our employees around the globe collaborate and innovate to help clients meet their goals.

 In the UK we have a number of long-term charitable partnerships in which we have invested, not only through corporate grants but also through employee paid volunteer time, matched giving and matched fundraising programmes.

 In 2016, 1,500 UK employees volunteered more than 7,500 hours and, together with corporate grants and matching, raised over $890,000 USD for local charities.

 We are committed to empowering individuals, institutions and communities around the world, especially in the areas of economic empowerment, technology and digital capabilities.

 As we look into the future, we will continue to focus on investing in our people, our clients, innovation and our local communities, helping to improve lives and supporting our clients.

 We look forward to celebrating many more anniversaries in the future.

 See how much you know about the man and his achievements by taking this Hamilton quiz.Take The Hamilton Quiz

-Watch the video as our Chairman, Gerald Hassell, reflects upon Hamilton’s legacy.Learn more
+Watch our video as former Chairman, Gerald Hassell, reflects upon Hamilton’s legacy.Learn more

 Learn how Alexander Hamilton's pioneering spirit inspires us today as we continue to improve lives through investing.Learn More About Alexander Hamilton